functionGHW/JsonTextViewer/README.md

 # JsonTextViewer #
 a simply WPF app to format json text that return from a web request.

+Now support for file uploading and downloading.

 Dependencies:

++ .Net Framework v4.5
 + Newtonsoft.Json v8.0.2

 ## About the message body ##